DylanPho/DylanPho/README.md

 ## 🚀 What I'm Up To

-- 💻 Currently working as a Netowrk Engineer Intern at Lumen for Summer 2025! 🥳
+- 💻 Currently working as a Netowrk Engineer Intern at Lumen Technologies for Summer 2025! 🥳
 - 🤖 Finishing my studies in Intro to Computer Network.

 ## 🌐 Connect with me: